 The celestial sphere as seen from Norbiton is, like Borges’s map of the Empire, a fragmented, torn and faded object.
 Norbiton is light-polluted, dull-skied.
 No one looks up; no one need look up.
 The moon is occasionally on, like a bare bulb, but you do well to see more than a dozen stars on the clearest night.
 A dozen.
-There are 400 billion stars in our galaxy, the ornaments of the cosmos, and we can see a dozen.
-Plus a couple of planets.
+There are four-hundred billion stars in our galaxy, the ornament of the cosmos, and we can see a dozen.

 The map I am drawing up – thinking of drawing up – is one of the ravaged sky; an averaged map of visible objects by month, or by season.
 Or perhaps not averaged; it might be better to present the accumulated data of the Norbiton skies as its own map, a map drawn fresh each night of the year, each hour of each night of the year.
 It would be a complete spectral record of blank sectors, limbless creatures, impotent hunters, vanished asterisms.